 Cons

-- Monthly cost for paid plans (free tier covers 6 monitors)
+- Monthly cost for paid plans (a free tier is available to start)

 - Requires initial setup per product